+Yes.
 Arbitrators may only be challenged if there are circumstances that give rise to justifiable doubts as to their impartiality or independence or if they do not possess the qualifications agreed to by the parties.
 According to the Arbitration Law, the parties are free to agree on a procedure for challenging an arbitrator.
-If the parties do not have such agreement, the challenging party may submit its request to the arbitral tribunal within 14 days after becoming aware of any circumstances to challenge and the arbitral tribunal shall decide the request within 30 days unless the challenged arbitrator withdraws from his/her office or the other party agrees to the challenge.
-If a challenge is not successful, in case of international arbitration, the challenging party may request within 30 days after having received notice of the decision rejecting the challenge, the court which decision shall be subject to no appeal.
-For domestic arbitrations, the period to make such request is 14 days.
+If the parties do not have such agreement, the challenging party may submit its request to the arbitral tribunal within 14 days after becoming aware of the constitution of the arbitration tribunal or after becoming aware of any circumstance of challenge (Article 15.2, Arbitration Law).
+The arbitral tribunal shall decide the request within 30 days unless the challenged arbitrator withdraws from his/her office or the other party agrees to the challenge.
+If a challenge is not successful, in case of international arbitration, the challenging party may submit a request to the court within 30 days after having received notice of the decision rejecting the challenge.
+The decision of the court on this matter shall be subject to no appeal.
+For domestic arbitration, the period to make such request is 14 days (Article 15.3, Arbitration Law).
 While such a request is pending, the arbitral tribunal, including the challenged arbitrator, may continue the arbitration procedures and make an award.